 Indigenous communities have long asked to protect cultural site

 One thousand years ago, Ancestral Puebloan people would gather at the site to take part in rituals and meetings.
 Today, the surprisingly intact remains of roads and structures offer a glimpse into this ancient world.
-More than that, they are a direct connection between modern-day Pueblo, Hopi and Navajo people and their culture and ancestors.
+More than that, they are a direct connection between modern-day Pueblo, Hopi and Diné people and their culture and ancestors.

-In spite of Chaco Canyon’s significance and recognition as a UNESCO World Heritage site, in the last century, the park has been surrounded by oil and gas development.
+In spite of Chaco Canyon’s significance and recognition as a UNESCO World Heritage site, in the last century, the park has become surrounded by oil and gas development.
 Oil rigs, heavy machinery and other structures have slowly but steadily advanced towards the park’s borders.
 The resulting air, noise and visual pollution threaten the historical site and compromise the health and well-being of nearby Tribal communities.

 For years, Tribal communities have called for bold action—and the Biden administration has finally delivered.

 While not permanent, this 20-year withdrawal goes a long way to recognize and safeguard Indigenous rights.
 The move to ban fossil fuel development around Chaco Canyon is also an important step to confront the climate crisis that disproportionately impacts Indigenous communities.